Pula

 Nightlife and entertaining in Pula

-Pula is town with numerous performances, especially, during the summer, where you can find all kind of happenings and festivities.
+Pula is a town of performances, especially during the summer, because here you will find all kind of happenings.
 The amphitheater is a place of various events which are played under the open sky.
-It has many places for amusement and fun like, numerous restaurants, taverns, pizzerias, coffee bars, disco clubs...
-In the Hotel Histria is placed Casino Las Vegas which offers a lot amusement during all night.

 Cultural and Heritage in Pula